lionhairdino/saekpen.nvim/Readme.md

 ### Todo
 [-] Save saekpen data to a file\
-[-] Extract and save to clipboard with ANSI Escape Code (for pasting into a discord)
+[v] Extract and save to clipboard with ANSI Escape Code (for pasting into a discord)

 ### Known Bug
 With LSP server attached, things that are colored on multi-line are uncolored when the cursor hovers over them.